-To the rear of the museum area is an air-conditioned reading room for visitors who need a place to read or study in peace.
+To the rear of the museum area is an air-conditioned reading room for visitors who need a quiet place to read or study.

 After you have explored the outdoor displays and the old shop exhibits in Baan Bang Khen, drop in at the cafe and restaurant for a break.

-Don’t be surprised, you will be visiting another museum again.
+Don’t be surprised, you will be visiting another museum.
 See if you can figure out some of the old items on display here.

-There is the food centre and a souvenir shop just outside the main entrance to Baan Bang Khen.
+There is a food centre and souvenir shop just outside the main entrance to Baan Bang Khen.
 You can have a bite before going in or on your way out.
 Some of the stalls and the dining area are furnished to look like places in the 1950's and 1960's.

 There are two anachronisms in this